mj

 x |= rdev();

 PCG could be used as an alternative to xoshiro.
-I didn't look into it much as implementing xoshiro was very straightforward and it seems good enough for my needs.
+I did not look into it much as implementing xoshiro was very straightforward and it seems good enough for my needs.